vaib-dev/Courses/6-computer-networks/2-basic-concepts.md

 # Chapter - 2 Basic Concepts
 A network is a collection of computers, servers, mainframes, network devices, peripherals, or other devices connected to one another to allow the sharing of data.
 An example of a network is the Internet, which connects millions of people all over the world.
 To the right is an example image of a home network with multiple computers and other network devices all connected.
+Below we will study line configuration and its types, network topologies and its types, internetworks.

 ## Line Configuration
 A network is two or more devices connected through a link.
 A link is a communication pathway that transfer data from one device to another.
 Devices can be a computer, printer or any other device that is capable to send and receive data.
 For visualization purpose, imagine any link as a line drawn between two points.